Self-Learning Symmetric Multi-view Probabilistic Clustering: Methodology

-{\bf Solution.} Next, we solve the probability function based on the above definition of consistency.
-As mentioned before, given a multi-view dataset of $N$ samples with $M$ views $S=\{V^{(1)},V^{(2)},...,V^{(M)}\}$, $KNN^{(m)} \in R^{N*K}$ can be generated on the similarity matrix $W^{(m)} \in R^{N*N}$ of the $m$-th view.
+Next, we present definitions of multiple probability functions that need to be used in the above consistency definition.
+As mentioned in Section \ref{sec:sub_mpe}, given a multi-view dataset of $N$ samples with $M$ views $S=\{V^{(1)},V^{(2)},...,V^{(M)}\}$, $KNN^{(m)} \in R^{N*K}$ can be generated on the similarity matrix $W^{(m)} \in R^{N*N}$ of the $m$-th view.
 Then $KNN^{(m)}$ construct the training data including total $T$ pairwise samples $(p_t,q_t)$ and the corresponding similarity values $(w^{(1)}_{p_t,q_t},w^{(2)}_{p_t,q_t},...,w^{(M)}_{p_t,q_t})$, $t=1,2,...,T$.
 Due to the complexity of solution in Eq. (\ref{equ:functional_con_fg}), Eq. (\ref{equ:functional_con_gf}) and Eq. (\ref{equ:functional_fgh}), we simply use monotonic increasing piecewise function $f^{(m)}(x)$ instead of continuous monotonic function defined in Eq. (\ref{equ:functional_single}) for approximate solution and the function $f^{(m)}(x)$ is designed as below: